-Caitlyn Smith’s brand new album, High, is out now, April 8th on all streaming platforms.
-Listen to the brand new music below and check out our full review.
+Caitlyn Smith’s new album High & Low is officially out now, April 14th on all streaming platforms.
+Learn more and listen to the new album below.

 - High – Intro

 - Good as Us

 - Writing Songs and Raising Babies

 - I Don’t Like The World Without You